Temple History

 • 108 sacred Naga idols discovered at the site

-2016 - Foundation
+2016 · Foundation

 Temple Establishment

-• Official temple establishment with community support
+• Official temple established with full community support

 • First formal puja ceremonies conducted